 The macula is a small, light-sensitive spot in the centre of the retina.
 It is responsible for almost 90% of our vision.
 The macula gives us all of our sharp detailed and coloured central vision that we rely on for activities such as driving, reading, writing and recognising faces.

-The macular pigment gives the macula it’s yellow colour and is where the three carotenoids (Lutein, Meso-Zeaxanthin and Zeaxanthin) build up, protecting your eyes from harmful blue light.
+The macular pigment gives the macula it’s yellow colour and is where the three carotenoids (Lutein, Meso-Zeaxanthin and Zeaxanthin) build up.

 Blue light comes through the front of your eye and lands at the back of the macula, creating oxidative stress that can break down your macula.